-5G Strategy for Poland, Jan.
-2018
+5G Strategy for Poland, January 2018.

-5G spectrum consultation, July 2018
+5G spectrum consultation, July 2018.

-A few trials to date
+A few trials to date.

 In January 2018, the Ministry of Digital Affairs opened a public consultation on the "5G strategy for Poland" until 11 February 2018.
-According to the document, Poland will launch 5G in 2020 with 700 MHz frequencies in at least one Polish city by year-end and transport routes will be covered by 2025.
+According to the document, Poland will launch 5G in 2020 with 700 MHz frequencies in at least one Polish city by year-end and transport paths will be covered by 2025.
 Frequencies in the 3.4-3.8 GHz and 26 GHz bands will be assigned in 2021.
 The 5G strategy for Poland steered by the Ministry of Digital Affairs will be funded by public and community funds until 2023.
-The Ministry of Digital Affairs will allocated 10-15 MPLN to digitalization until 2023.
-The Ministry aims at easing permission for installing parts of the networks (masts e.g.) and restrictions on electromagnetic emissions.
+The Ministry of Digital Affairs will allocated PLN 10-15 million to digitalization until 2023.
+The Ministry aims at easing permission for installing parts of the networks (e.g. masts) and restrictions on electromagnetic emissions.

-Between July and August 2018, UKE issued a consultation on frequencies for 5G covering 700 MHz, 3.4-3.6 GHz, 3.6-3.8 GHz and 26 GHz bands.
+Between July and August 2018, The Polish Office of Electronic Communications (UKE) issued a consultation on frequencies for 5G covering 700 MHz, 3.4-3.6 GHz, 3.6-3.8 GHz and 26 GHz bands.
 It proposes the sale of spectrum in these bands.
 Parts of the bands are currently used for telecom and TV services.
 UKE considers reorganization and reallocation in all bands.